jlaza020/personal/resume.md

 Career Objective
 ----------------

-    To have a challenging career in the industry and to associate with an organization that can utilize my skills, ability and knowledge and provide me an oppurtunity for professional growth and satisfaction.
+    To establish career development through solving intellectually challenging problems as a team player in various subfields including - but not limited to - databases and data mining as well as engineering and developing effective and efficient software for clients and other developers.

 Education
 ---------